pavankumar8142-coder/Data-Science-Daily-Journal/README.md

 APIs are like *waiters* in a restaurant.
 You (the app) ask for something.
 The API takes the order and brings you the result.
+# What is EDA in Data Science?
+**EDA** stands for **Exploratory Data Analysis**.
+It is the process of analyzing datasets to:
+- Understand their structure
+- Summarize main characteristics
+- Discover patterns, anomalies, or relationships
+- Prepare for further analysis or modeling